Sage/carbon-factory/docs/debugging-tests.md

 * Add the following config to the `launch.json` replacing the contents of the `configurations` array:

 ```
-// this should be the only element inside the configurations array
 {
   "type": "node",
   "request": "launch",